leighklotz/blatano/README.md

 to obtain the least number of random elements.
 The objects already have independent references from the BLE scan, so we have already separated them, but our task is to give each recognized object a different name, even if we can only tell that they are different but not in what way.
-For example, two objects with different random mac adddresses and the same signal strength are otherwise indistinguishable, so we simply give them a serial number based on when they were encountered in the BLE scan.
+For example, two objects with different random mac addresses and the same signal strength are otherwise indistinguishable, so we simply give them a serial number based on when they were encountered in the BLE scan.
+Blatano simply confuses one for the other, but knows there are two - or more!

 To turn the sensory data into a 32-bit number, I used the CRC32C algorithm to turn any amount of data into a 32-bit number.
 In this step, we also discard information.
 The process of hashing a bigger piece of data into a 32-bit number is necessarily lossy.
 We use this "entity id" as the entire memory representation of an object.
-From there, we can from which we then generate the name and the drawing.
+From there, we can then generate the name and the drawing.

 # Naming